lingui/js-lingui/docs/tutorials/react.rst

    <Plural
       value={messagesCount}
-      zero="There're no messages"
+      zero="There are no messages"
       one="There's # message in your inbox"
-      other="There're # messages in your inbox"
+      other="There are # messages in your inbox"
    />

-This component will render ``There're 0 messages in your inbox`` for ``messagesCount = 0``.
+This component will render ``There are 0 messages in your inbox`` for ``messagesCount = 0``.
 Why so?
 Because English doesn't have ``zero`` `plural form <http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html#en>`_.